fernzi/iosevkins/README.md

 two widths: Regular, and Extended; and five weights: Light, Normal, Medium, Bold, and Heavy.

-**Iosevkins**,
+#### Iosevkins:
-: the default, is strictly monospaced, with no wide glyphs, so it should be readily recognized as a mono font by FontConfig.
+The default, is strictly monospaced, with no wide glyphs, so it should be readily recognized as a mono font by FontConfig.

-**Iosevkins Michi**,
+#### Iosevkins Michi:
-: a proportional font (or "variable pitch," as Emacs calls it) intended for regular body text, rather than writing code.
+A proportional font (or "variable pitch," as Emacs calls it) intended for regular body text, rather than writing code.

 > [!NOTE]
 > The *Extended* width in Iosevkins is narrower
-> than the width with the same name in Iosevka.
+> than the width of the same name in Iosevka.
 > This might change when I figure out how to make Emacs
 > accept hyphenated names like "Semi-Extended."